ShisuiMadara/PicoPerformance/README.md

 <h1>Usage</h1>
 <br>

-The website is hosted on Microsoft Azure and can be accessed from <-----------link------->.
+The website is hosted on Microsoft Azure and can be accessed from http://picoperformance.centralindia.cloudapp.azure.com:3000/.

 <ul>
   <li>Employer/Admin: